BoscoDomingo/SpotifyMatcher/README.md

 We recommend either creating a new playlist and getting its id (simply open it in the browser and copy the final string of numbers and letters) or leaving it blank, so the program creates a new one for you.

-Only thing left is to check the .txt file with the failed matches and search those manually (blame Spotify's unconsistent artist - title debacle!)
+Only thing left is to check the .txt file with the failed matches and search those manually (I know, I know... blame Spotify's unconsistent artist - title debacle!)

 ## Getting your username and playlist ids
 ### Username